 From pet size and type to the number of pets you’re allowed in your home, HOA regulations around furry friends can be fairly strict.
-Some organizations may specify individual breeds within their guidelines as well, which could be problematic for some pet owners.
+Some organizations may specify individual breeds within their guidelines, which could be problematic for some pet owners.

-If you recently purchased a condo as a way to make passive income of its rental, you’ll need to check with your HOA first.
+If you recently purchased a condo as a way to make passive income via rental, you’ll need to check with your HOA first.
 Many associations have rules about whether or not you’re allowed to rent out your space, for how long, and even how much you’re allowed to charge.

 Trash & Recycling

 Waste removal is a critical part of keeping communities clean and healthy, so it goes without saying that your HOA will have regulations around trash and recycling.
-Rules might include things like limits on what’s allowed in the community dumpster as well as set schedules for curb-side trash and recycling collection.
+Rules might include limits on what’s allowed in the community dumpster and set schedules for curbside trash and recycling collection.

 Why Do HOAs Set These Rules & Regulations?

-While these rules might seem restrictive at first glance, there are great reasons for why HOAs set these regulations.
+While these rules might seem restrictive at first glance, there are great reasons why HOAs set these regulations.
 Architectural, landscaping, trash removal, and even parking restrictions all serve the greater purpose of keeping communities looking their best.
 Not only that, but these regulations also help preserve and enhance home values for a fairer real estate market.
-Especially when it comes to rental regulations, these rules are designed to protect the value of your property investment.
+These rules are designed to protect the value of your property investment, especially when it comes to rental regulations,

 Tidewater Property Management for Your HOA Management Needs